 If pip check returns no conflicts, FastAPI is ready for Python 3.13.
 If warnings appear, review the output and consider using a venv to isolate the installation.

-Test Django installation
+Test Django with Python 3.13

 Example: Install Django and run compatibility tests